 The Board of Directors has both an Audit Committee and a Compensation Committee.
 The Board of Directors does not have a Nominating Committee.
-During the fiscal year ended December 31, 2000, the full Board of Directors met four times, the Audit Committee met twice and the Compensation Committee met twice.
-During 2000, all directors attended at least 75% of the meetings of the Board of Directors and the committees thereof on which they served.
+During the fiscal year ended December 31, 2002, the full Board of Directors met 15 times, the Audit Committee met six times and the Compensation Committee met three times.
+During 2002, all directors except Mr. Hardin attended at least 75% of the meetings of the Board of Directors and the committees thereof on which they served.
+Mr. Hardin attended 11 of the 15, or 73%, of the full Board of Director meetings.